An Economic analogy to Electrodynamics

-Let us think that competition flow is oncoming to a place.
+In the next section, we will discuss analogue of material and conductivity, restricting ourselves to the electric charge sector. \end{section} \begin{section}{Material} Let us think that competition flow is oncoming to a place.
 This will create money accumulation among some and scarcity among others, giving rise to something like polarisation, bound money density at the surface of the society and at the volume.
 As a consequence, net competition flow will be different from the external competition flow.
 For weakly responsive society, polarisation vector will be equal to $s_{0}R_{c}\overrightarrow{c}$. $R_{c}$ is the measure of the response of the society. $\overrightarrow{c}$ refers to the net competition flow in the society.
 The equation (\ref{E1}) will get modified to

 $n$ refers to external money density. $s=s_{r}s_{0}=s_{0}(1+R_{c})$.

 Similarly, profit flow leads to bound surface and volume circulation of notes.
 This results in the net profit flow differing from the external profit flow vector.
 This leads to a relation modified from the equation (\ref{E2})